Rumyra/blog-rumyra/src/posts/2021-01-29-jigsaw-puzzles.md

 - hackday
 ---

-I took part in Remote Hack today, which is a monthly event where peeps get online and so some hacking together.
+I took part in [Remote Hack](https://remotehack.space/hacks/10.html) today, which is a monthly event where peeps get online and do some hacking together.
 No theme, no pressure, just whatever you want.

 Last week I did a jigsaw puzzle, I'm not into jigsaw puzzles, but someone lent me a 1000 piece and I thought I would give it a go.
-Seems lockdown appropriate.
+Seemed lockdown appropriate.
 I ended up being pretty obsessed with finishing it - I'm not sure if that's because I wanted to or because it was taking up my entire kitchen table.
 But suffice to say it got me thinking about _making_ jigsaw puzzles.
 I really like the idea of an abstract design.

 So I thought I would use the hackday to try the POC (Proof Of Concept) - is this viable?
 Could I laser cut a generative jigsaw?